 BEAN STEW FOR SUPPER armers in Africa have also adopted food crops from other continents and bred and developed them for their own purpose.
 The beans that you have for supper originated in South America.
 Today, Rwanda and also Uganda, are considered a second centre of diversity for bean plants in the world because of the specialised breeding the women have done there.
 With the women mixing and breeding their beans to flourish in their environmental niche.

+FEEDBACK

-FEEDBACK Do you have any questions you'd like to ask or comments you'd like to make?
+Do you have any questions you'd like to ask or comments you'd like to make?
 We would love to hear from you.
-Email us on abnsecretariat@africanbiodiversity.org or write to us at African Biodiveristy Network P.O.
+Email us on abnsecretariat@africanbiodiversity.org or write to us at African Biodiversity Network P.O.
 Box 6271-01000 Thika, Kenya.
-You can also interact with us on our facebook page africanbiodiversity or follow us on twitter @africanbiodiv SUCCESS STORIES The Queen of arrow roots In Ngurumo village, Ntakira Location in Meru Eunice Ngoki is known as the queen of arrow-roots.
+You can also interact with us on our facebook page africanbiodiversity or follow us on twitter @africanbiodiv

+SUCCESS STORIES

+The Queen of arrow roots

+In Ngurumo village, Ntakira Location in Meru Eunice Ngoki is known as the queen of arrow-roots.
 Eunice is a member of Meru Jitegemee group, started to work with the Institute of Culture and Ecology (ICE) in 2008.
 After trainings on agro-ecological farming and need to revive indigenous seed and crops, Eunice decided to specialise on arrow-roots in addition to other crops that had disappeared in the community.
-There was a time that many believed that arrow roots could only be grown along river banks, but this was not the case for Eunice.
-With time, recognition of the health benefits of indigenous and traditional crops increased hence demand for these lost seeds rose.
-Eunice decided to specialise on the production of arrow-roots seeds in her community.

 Arrow-roots have not only been part of her family diet but source of income too.
-With a small portion of land (60\100m) Eunice makes approximately Kshs.1600 (\$20) a week from the crop alone.
+With a small portion of land (60100m) Eunice makes approximately Kshs.1600 (\$20) a week from the crop alone.
 This inspired her to grow other varieties of indigenous and traditional crops and vegetables surrounding her house in a small portion of land.
 She has managed to feed her family with variety of nutritious foods from her farm and herself at her age she is still looking very hearty than most of women of her generation.
 She has endured the test of time, What is her secret?
 Indigenous foods!
 With her inspiring story, Eunice's story tells that small holder farmers, through agro-ecology and their indigenous seed varieties can feed the world.